Notes from Underground - An Art Bulletin

 Saul Adamczewski at TONY Bar - 28/01

-I saw Saul Adamczewski live for the first time in October of last year.
-He performed a DJ set for the 10-year anniversary event of Pigalle Country Club, hosted at Supersonic.
-To date, it is still one of the best live sets I’ve ever been to.
-From industrial tracks by Laibach to hardcore gabber, it was truly an assault on the senses that I enjoyed.
-The pinnacle of the show was watching Saul brazenly crawl up the mounted “Supersonic'' sign - a refreshing sight - sometimes the gigs there are too tame for my liking.
+I saw Saul Adamczewski live for the first time in October of last year - he performed a DJ set for the 10-year anniversary event of Pigalle Country Club, hosted at Supersonic.
+To date, it’s still one of the best sets I’ve ever been to.
+From tracks by Laibach to hardcore gabber, it was truly an assault on the senses.
+The pinnacle of the show was watching Saul brazenly crawl up the mounted “Supersonic'' sign - a refreshing sight - sometimes the gigs there are too tame.
 This time around Saul opted for a performance of acoustic strumming supported by David Siink at TONY bar as part of their POP DARK series.
 Catch Saul in Paris again next month, on March 11, at ‘SASASA’ - a group performance of “crude art display and musical exhibition”, with Sascha Utech and Samuel Ebner.
 He, along with Alex White, co-scored “The Dream Machine” by Paris-based photographer Michael William West.
 It’s a brilliant experimental film and available to watch here.

 Saul at TONY bar, January 2023.